sasthim/math-shit/README.md

 To be done:

-1.It can't be all in a single file so i need to think how to improve that, idk maybe should make different libraries for each category of formula, ie. geometry, algebra, calculus
+1.It can't be all in a single file so i need to think how to improve that, idk maybe should make different libraries for each category of formula, ie. geometry, algebra, calculus\n
-2.GUI improvements, but also too lazy to do that cuz it doesnt rlly matter so 3.idk tutorials on how to use each formula? nah too much effort 4.Focus on practical use maybe cuz then there would be a reason to even open it?
+2.GUI improvements, but also too lazy to do that cuz it doesnt rlly matter so\n 3.idk tutorials on how to use each formula? nah too much effort\n 4.Focus on practical use maybe cuz then there would be a reason to even open it?